vedanttath/RESTAURANT-MANAGEMENT-SYSTEM-UPDATE/README.md

+Use the following PowerShell command to bypass execution policy restrictions and run npm install, which can help fix most common installation errors in a Node.js project:"

+powershell -ExecutionPolicy Bypass -Command "npm install"

 # 🍽️ Restaurant Management & POS System

 A comprehensive, pixel-perfect restaurant management and point-of-sale (POS) system built with React, TypeScript, Node.js, Express, and MongoDB.
 Features both desktop analytics dashboard and mobile-optimized ordering interface.